jjrajani/float_challenge/README.md

 - The "Meds Changed" tootlip section should display what med used to be taken and what med is now being taken.

-- Ability for a patient to be taking more than one medicine.
+- Improve medications interface.
+Ability for a patient to be taking more than one medicine, dosage amt, frequency, refill date...

 - Allow pharmacist/patient admin to choose which charts to show in the Bio History section.
 So they can show the most relevant data for that patient's treatment plan.